ymwjbxxq/lambda-container-aspera-client/README.md

 Imagine you need to transfer GB and GB of files in one go, you will end up using AWS Batch, for example, and the simple way to transfer N files in one operation is to use awscli, like in this repository.

 Using AWS Batch for smaller files is a waste because you need to spin up a machine (spot instance).
 In addition, it is all time inside the VPC, and the egress data transfer costs more at scale than transferring the same files through the internet gateway.
-[AWS Batch practise](https://aws.amazon.com/blogs/hpc/aws-batch-best-practices/https://aws.amazon.com/blogs/hpc/aws-batch-best-practices/)
+[AWS Batch best practises](https://aws.amazon.com/blogs/hpc/aws-batch-best-practices/https://aws.amazon.com/blogs/hpc/aws-batch-best-practices/)

 ### Solution ###